-The seats in the Chariot Cross are well-padded in strategic places so your passengers can ride for hours without getting a sore tush.
-The harness also has padding on the shoulders, sides and front, and it's easy to adjust so kids can be secured snugly without pinching or chafing.
-The seat position was comfortable and somewhat comparable to the Burley D'Lite: passengers in the standard position are reclined slightly with their legs forward at less-than-right angles.
+The seats in the Chariot Cross are well-padded on the shoulders, sides, and front so passengers can ride for hours without getting a sore tush.
+The seat position is comfortable and somewhat comparable to the Burley D'Lite X: passengers in the standard position are reclined slightly with their legs forward at less-than-right angles.
 There is slightly more behind-the-knee support for passengers in the D'Lite, which longer passengers will appreciate.

-Not only do the seats in the Chariot Cross recline, but they can be adjusted separately -- chariot, indeed!
+Not only do the seats in this trailer recline, but they can be adjusted separately -- chariot, indeed!
 This feature is especially useful on the long training rides of the endurance athlete, but it's pretty great for snooze cruises around the block, too.

 While the Chariot Cross is more versatile than the budget trailers we tested, it lost points in this category primarily because it lacked substantial cargo room.
 In its favor, the Cross comes with a strolling conversion setup, and additional configurations for jogging and cross-country skiing are available for purchase, though they are expensive add-ons.
 When the strolling wheels aren't in use, Thule has provided exterior mounts for them on the trailer frame so you don't have to store them with your passengers in the body of the trailer or muck them in with whatever's in your cargo pocket.
 While we weren't evaluating these trailers for their strolling capabilities, we did find this to be a nice touch that makes it easier to bike to a destination and then stroll when you get there.